 With the SmartThings app for Gear S2, you will be able to use your smartwatch to activate preset lihting so your house is ready for your return, as well as manage a host of smart home automations.
 It hasn't arrived on Samsung's store yet, but it will work with Samsung's SmartThings kit.

 Kevo by UniKey

 Keys are so 20th century.
 Nowadays, all you need is a smartphone to get through your front door.
 Even more convenient, with apps like Kevo, you can unlock your front door with your wrist worn device.
-You can also send digital codes to friends and family when you aren't home so they can let themselves in and won't accidentally lose your house key.
+You can also send digital codes to friends and family when you aren't home so they can let themselves in and won't accidentally lose your ouse key.

 The app works with the $220 Kwikset Kevo smart lock by Unikey so, you know, don't download if you have a dumb door.

-If you've got one of Volkswagen's new connected cars and a Gear S2, you'll be able to tell, right on your watch face, whether you've left the door unlocked.
+If you've got one of Volkswagen's new connected cars and a Gear S2, you'll be able to tell, right on our watch face, whether you've left the door unlocked.
 You can also start the air conditioner and pause charging on electric cars.
 Even better?
 Your smartwatch's emissions are guaranteed to be legal.